Claims Payment Policy & Other Information

 Drug exceptions timeframes and enrollee responsibilities

 If your drug is not covered and you think it should be, you may ask us to make an exception to the drug coverage rules by calling the Customer Service Department number on the back of your ID card.
 Your doctor or other prescriber must give us a statement that explains the medical reasons for requesting an exception.
-We will give you a response within 72 hours (24 hours for expedited exception requests) of receiving all information we need to make a decision.
-If we deny your request, you may request an internal appeal and an external, independent review of our decision as described in the Claims and Appeals section of your benefit booklet.
+We will give you a response within 72 hours of receiving all information we need to make a decision for a standard review.
+If you or your doctor believe there are exigent circumstances that require an expedited review, an expedited exception request can be submitted, and we will give a response within 24 hours.
+If we deny your request, you may request an internal appeal and an external review by an impartial third party reviewer, known as an Independent Review Organization (IRO).
+We must follow the IRO’s decision.
+Additional details about this and other exception review details can be found in the Claims and Appeals section of your benefit booklet.

 Information on Explanations of Benefits (EOBs)